Theories

 The point is to understand.

-In summary: Theories
+In summary: theories

 This chapter argues that we perceive ourselves in a continuous stream of perceptions.
 Our goal is to predict these perceptions.
 For this purpose, we build theories of the form- Grounded